431115/U16A2/README.md

 | add 15 testing tasks                                            | scroll bar added allowing scrolling                    | scroll bar added allowing scrolling                     |

 While testing the code I found that the show completed tasks button does not work as expected.
-When the button is checked it will only show the incomplete tasks and when it is unchecked it will show all the tasks.
+When the button is checked it will only show the completed tasks and when it is unchecked it will only show incompleted tasks not all of them.
 I will fix this problem in the next version of the code.

 ### problem 2